NenadZdravkovic97/Memory-game/readme.md

 This is a vanilla JS memory card game

-Check it out live at: memory-gamenz.netlify.app
+Check it out live at: https://memory-gamenz.netlify.app/